 Because of that, the Court concluded that the notice sent was constitutionally insufficient.

 The Appropriate Remedy

-Instead, the Court ordered that the Complainant be given notice and an opportunity to be heard.
-The 60 day time limit began to run on the day in October she received notice of disallowance.
+Instead, the Court ordered that the Complainant is given notice and an opportunity to be heard.
+The 60-day time limit began to run on the day in October she received notice of disallowance.
 That means that her petition was timely.
 She must be allowed to proceed with her petition for allowance.